Policy on Student Complaint Resolution Processes

-Students, both on-campus and on-line, who have complaints/concerns regarding administrators, staff and/or third-party contractors may submit the Student Complaint Form.
-This form will go to Human Resources and will then be directed to the appropriate parties for review.
-The complainant will receive information regarding the relevant next steps in the process.
+- Administrators, Staff, and/or Third-Party Contracts Concerns: This Employee of Concern form will go to Human Resources and will then be directed to the appropriate parties for review.
+The complainant will receive information regarding next steps.

-For complaints regarding on-line programs or instruction that have not been satisfactorily addressed through the established institutional channels set forth in the Student Complaint Policy, the student may follow the Texas Higher Education Coordinating Board complaint process after internal resources have been exhausted.
+For complaints regarding online programs or instruction that have not been satisfactorily addressed through the established institutional channels set forth in the Student Complaint and Resolution Process, the student may follow the Texas Higher Education Coordinating Board complaint process after internal resources have been exhausted.

 Texas Higher Education Coordinating Board